 5.7.1 Description

-The key issue focuses on potential enhancements needed to support identification of PIN and PIN Elements.
+The key issue focuses on potential enhancements needed to support identification of PIN and PINEs.
 The following aspects will be studied as part of the key issue:

 - How to identify a PIN and who manages the PIN identity.
 Whether and what characteristics of a PIN shall be known to the 3GPP network (e.g. type of PIN (wearable, home automation, factory etc.), max of PIN elements in the PIN, etc.).